 You can challenge the appraisal with the lender or request a second appraisal of the property.
 If you choose this route it is important to understand that as the seller, you do not hold the cards in terms of challenging the appraisal or ordering a second appraisal on the property.
 Whether or not this takes place is entirely up to the lender, and a request of this nature can come from the buyer – but not from you.

-Speak openly and honestly about your goals and willingness to press the issue of the appraisal with your team here at TRELORA; we’ll negotiate this situation on your behalf through the buyer’s representative.
-Our highly specialized property valuation experts did a CMA of your home before your listing went live; now is the time to pull out that research to discuss why your property is worth the price on the contract.
+Speak openly and honestly about your goals and willingness to press the issue of the appraisal with your agent.
+Your agent should be able to negotiate this situation on your behalf.
+Take some time and review the CMA with your agent.
 You may come to a clear agreement with the buyer about challenging the appraisal and still fail at the attempt if the lender does not agree to review or redo the appraisal, and since they are likely working with an experienced appraiser they know and trust, the likelihood that they will turn down this request is pretty high.
-If you go this route, you should definitely have a plan b in place.

-Approach the sale of your property optimistically and with this caveat – the sale of your home is complete when the ink on the closing paperwork is dry, and not before.
-The appraisal of your home is probably going to come in right on target and your deal will progress without a hitch and if not – we’ll deal with it together.
-The reason you hired a team of experienced professionals is because you value the equity in your home and you understand that the road to a real estate closing is sometimes a bumpy one - you’ll be glad to have us along for the ride when you hit those bumps.
+Approach the sale of your property optimistically and with this caveat – the sale of your home is complete when the ink on the closing paperwork is dry, and not a moment before.
+The appraisal of your home is probably going to come in right on target and your transaction will progress without a hitch.
+But remember, the road to a real estate closing is sometimes a bumpy one.
+Make sure you have an expert agent working like those we have at TRELORA with you.
+You’ll be glad to have us along for the ride when you hit those bumps.